canonical/vanilla-framework/templates/docs/patterns/buttons.md

 <span class="p-label--deprecated">Deprecated</span>

-The `is-active` utility class was renamed to the more appropriate `is-active`, as mentioned above.
+The `is-active` utility class was renamed to the more appropriate `is-processing`, as mentioned above.

 ### Import